Feeling Lost? Get Your English Directions Lesson on Track with These 5 Teaching Ideas

 If you want your students to be truly comfortable with native English speech, show them real-world English videos on FluentU.
-These include everything from TV show clips to music videos to inspiring talks and more, and all the FluentU videos come supercharged with language learning tools.

 On each video, students get clickable captions providing instant definitions and native pronunciations for any unfamiliar word.
 FluentU’s innovative Learn Mode also creates flashcards and exercises from each video, to ensure they retain new vocabulary.
 With videos like “How to Read a Map,” a cartoon about traveling to a museum and many others, they’ll boost not only their directional vocabulary but also their conversational and comprehension skills in general.

 As an educator, you’ll love the built-in progress tracking, curriculum building and student communication tools.
 Check out a FluentU free trial to start sharing fun, authentic English videos with your classroom.